Phenomenology of the standard HVM and 95.4 GeV excess: Collider physics of the SHVM

+In table \ref{tab:limits_LHC}, we show the current sensitivities of various inclusive production channels of (pseudo)scalars at the 14 TeV LHC.
+To estimate the projected sensitivities at the HL-LHC, HE-LHC, and a future 100 TeV collider for production of a heavy and a light pseudoscalar through these inclusive channels, we employ simple square-root scaling of the luminosity of the LHC as \cite{Abbas:2024dfh},

+where $S$ is the number of signal events, $B$ denotes the background events, $\sigma_s$ is the signal cross-section, and $\sigma_B$ stands for the background cross-section.
+The required cross-section of a signal at a future collider (FC) is given by \cite{Abbas:2024dfh},

+where FC= HL-LHC, HE-LHC, and a 100 TeV collider.
+The background cross-sections is given by $\sigma_{ B}^{ FC} = 2 \sigma_{ B}^{ LHC}$ as discussed in ref. \cite{Abbas:2024dfh}.

-The estimated reaches ($\sigma \times BR$) of the HL-LHC, HE-LHC and a 100 TeV hadron collider in different inclusive channels for a heavy and a light pseudoscalar are taken from reference \cite{Abbas:2024dfh}, and are given in tables \ref{tab:futurelimits11} and \ref{tab:futurelimits_lighta1}.
-In general, inclusive decay modes of the SHVM, accessible to the HL-LHC, the HE-LHC and a 100~TeV collider, are marked by the box (\fbox{}) in this work.
+The estimated reaches ($\sigma \times BR$) of the HL-LHC, HE-LHC and a 100 TeV hadron collider in different inclusive channels for a heavy and a light pseudoscalar are presented in tables \ref{tab:futurelimits11} and \ref{tab:futurelimits_lighta1}.
+The background cross sections employed in these estimates are the same as those used in the reference ~\cite{Abbas:2024dfh}.
+In general, inclusive decay modes of the SHVM that are accessible to the HL-LHC, the HE-LHC, and a 100~TeV collider, are marked by the box (\fbox{}) in this work.

+We find that, for heavy scalar states, the present experimental sensitivities to lepton-flavour-violating modes are of the same order as those for the corresponding lepton-flavour-conserving channels involving $e$ and $\mu$ final states.
+A notable exception is the $\tau\tau$ and $e (\mu) \tau$ final state, for which the sensitivities are approximately two order and one order of magnitude weaker, respectively.